-Strategic Partners.
-A key strategic partner will want an understanding that they can commit resources to working with you in a manner that will be fruitful.
+- Strategic Partners.
+A key strategic partner will want an understanding that they can commit resources to work with you in a manner that will be fruitful.

 These stakeholders do not want to weed through a book.
 Furthermore, simply exporting your income statement and balance sheet directly from your accounting software is not enough.
 Summary narratives, graphs, charts, and reports can be very effective as they will enable the stakeholder to better interpret the financials of the business, as opposed to allowing them to develop their own conclusions.

 At the same time, you do not want to show too much or too little financial information.
 Voluminous information will likely go unread.
 While not providing enough information can result in the investor or lender making incorrect assumptions about the business.
 If more detail is sought, it can be provided.

 By making it easier to understand your business on paper, you are far more likely to get the answer that you want.